Sdkyl/RPC-and-RUN-doc/XdagJ 0.8.0run.md

-### **4. Create a "run" Folder and Modify the Configuration Files**
+### **4. Create "run" Folder and Modify the Configuration Files**

 - ***If you have not created a "run" folder before, please follow the steps below:***

-  - *Create a "run" folder and copy the necessary files:*
+  - *Create a "run" folder:*

     ```
-    # Create a run folder, which is usually in the same directory as the xdagj project.
+    # Create a run folder, which is usually in the same directory as the xdagj.
     $ mkdir run
     ```

   - *Copy the necessary files to the "run" folder:*

     ```
     Copy "xdag-mainnet.conf", "druid.properties", "log4j2.xml", "xdag.sh", "xdagj-0.8.0-shaded.jar" to "run" folder.
-Following is the path of the above files:

     - "xdag-mainnet.conf", "druid.properties", "log4j2.xml" are located in the xdagj/src/main/resources